jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 quark | qom
 electron | qor
 light | mor2 -->

+Noticably absent in Physics is the aethereal layer or element which serves as the backstage or code for the physical stage or app that interact with the audience or users, where the audience are the perceivers of phenomena.

+This is why Physics is unable to pin down causal mechanisms just as a stage-play that does not use a backstage will lead to a messy show that has stage and backstage elements together, like how Physics mixes up cause and effect.

 We then integrate the Medium-Substance-Quantum model with the 5 Elements model.